K-hub-space/RL_test/README.md

-This is a test repository of reinforcement learning.
+This is a test repository for reinforcement learning.

+- DDPG

+- SAC